rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 Currently, cross-crate information is written during the invocation of the `write_shared` function in [write_shared.rs](https://github.com/rust-lang/rust/blob/04ab7b2be0db3e6787f5303285c6b2ee6279868d/src/librustdoc/html/render/write_shared.rs#L47).
 This proposal does not add any new CCI or change their contents (modulo sorting order, whitespace).

 The existing cross-crate information files, like `search-index.js`, all are lists of elements, rendered in an specified way (e.g. as a JavaScript file with a JSON array or an HTML index page containing an unordered list).
-The current rustdoc (in `write_shared`) pushes the current crate's version of the CCI into the one that is already found in `doc/`, and renders a new version.
+The current rustdoc (in `write_shared`) pushes the current crate's version of the CCI into the one that is already found in `doc`, and renders a new version.
 The rest of the proposal uses the term **part** to refer to the pre-merged, pre-rendered element of a the CCI.

 ## New subdirectory: `<parts out dir>/<crate name>/<cci type>`

 Typically, `<parts out dir>` is selected as `./target/doc.parts`.
 The `<parts out dir>/<crate name>/<cci type>` files contain the unmerged contents of a single crates' version of their corresponding CCI.
 It is written if the flag `--parts-out-dir=<parts out dir>` is provided.

 Every file in `<parts out dir>/<crate name>/*` is a JSON array.
-Every element of the array is a two-element array: a destination filename (relative to `doc/`), and the representation of the part.
+Every element of the array is a two-element array: a destination filename (relative to the doc root), and the representation of the part.
 The representation of that part depends on the type of CCI that it describes.